 - Chevron B27 [27-74-15] (Tom Pryce): Consigned to Fred Opert in July 1974 for "a Californian SCCA driver", so almost certainly the Fred Opert #8 team car that appears in Formula Atlantic in July 1974 for Howdy Holmes, and was described as 'brand new'.
 Used by Tom Pryce at Trois Rivieres on 1 Sep, and badly damaged.
 Presumably rebuilt for Holmes at Watkins Glen on 4 Oct.
 Advertised by Opert in April 1975 as "ex-Holmes" and "4 races from new".
 Very probably the car sold to Dan Neuman (St Paul, Minnesota) early 1975, and advertised by Neuman as "ex-Pryce" in 1976.
 Subsequent history unknown.

-- Lola T360 [HU6] (Gary Magwood): New via North American agent Carl Haas and Canadian agent Brian Robertson to Gary Magwood (Toronto, Ontario) and raced in the Canadiajn John Player Formula Atlantic series in 1974.
+- Lola T360 [HU6] (Gary Magwood): New via North American agent Carl Haas and Canadian agent Brian Robertson to Jack Burnett for Gary Magwood (Toronto, Ontario) to race in the Canadian John Player Formula Atlantic series in 1974.
 Also raced by Magwood at the US GP Formula Atlantic support race at Watkins Glen in October 1974, but then not seen until Magwood returned to Formula Atlantic in July 1976.
 Comprehensively destroyed in Magwood's accident at Halifax in August 1976.